akirk/friends/readme.txt

 1. An incoming Friend Request on the users page.
 2. The friend request has been accepted.
+3. On /friends/ your friends posts appear together with yours.
+4. Access the most important features using the site menu.

 == Changelog ==
 = 0.3 =